-Buy your lift tickets on the Front Range in or around Denver at King Soopers grocery stores - they sell discount lift tickets for most ski areas at their customer service desks.
+Pro Tip: Buy your lift tickets on the Front Range in or around Denver at King Soopers grocery stores - they sell discount lift tickets for most ski areas at their customer service desks.

 Winter Park Resort, owned and operated by the city of Denver, is nestled at the base of the Continental Divide at the east end of the Fraser Valley.
 As the closest major destination resort to Denver, Winter Park offers easy access to skiers arriving at Denver International Airport from hundreds of domestic and international points.
 Just two hours from the airport, the surrounding mountain expanses and breathtaking scenery at Winter Park give visitors the impression that they are far away from the hustle and hassle of city life.

 Looking for excellent skiing conditions?
 Winter Park Resort boasts 350 inches of annual snowfall.
 However, just because you can count on good snow doesn't mean you should expect to ski in blizzard conditions.
 On average, Winter Park has 106 days of sunshine during the ski season which means approximately 70 percent of the season is sunny!

 Many first-time visitors are surprised to discover Winter Park's vast terrain.
 The three interconnected mountains and high alpine bowl are spread out over 134 designated trails on 2,886 acres served by a network of 20 chairlifts.
 Winter Park's variety of terrain caters to every ability level.
 The 30-acre Discovery Park is the ideal spot to learn and practice the basics of skiing.